 Answer: It doesn’t have great value as pressure reading, as it may be reading ambient temperature.

 12. If one sensor in a kit stop working, is it possible to replace a sensors alone?

 Answer: Yes, each sensor has a unique ID code, just program the new sensor to the monitor, the new sensor will replace the old sensor automatically.

-13. Do I need to re-install the sensors after tires rotation?
+13. Do I need to re-program the sensors after tires rotation?

-Answer: NO. Vehicles should have the tires rotated after running certain kilometers, in order to ensure normal usage, you only need to re-programme the sensors to the new positions.
+Answer: NO. Vehicles should have the tires rotated after running certainamount of miles, in order to ensure normal usage, just ensure you put the sensor on the original programmed tire position.

 14. Can I combine sensors or boosters from other manufactures with the EEZ RV PRODUCTS TPMS system?